 Your vehicle may be equipped with universal joints that require lubrication.
-Refer to the Scheduled Maintenance Guide for maintenance intervals.
+Refer to the scheduled maintenance information for maintenance intervals.
 If the original universal joints are replaced with universal joints equipped with grease fittings, lubrication will also be necessary.

 TRANSMISSION FLUID